MicrosoftDocs/azure-docs/articles/data-factory/connector-salesforce-marketing-cloud.md

 ---

-2.Search for Salesforce and select the Salesforce Marketing Cloud connector.
+2. Search for Salesforce and select the Salesforce Marketing Cloud connector.

    :::image type="content" source="media/connector-salesforce-marketing-cloud/salesforce-marketing-cloud-connector.png" alt-text="Select the Salesforce Marketing Cloud connector.":::

-1.Configure the service details, test the connection, and create the new linked service.
+1. Configure the service details, test the connection, and create the new linked service.

    :::image type="content" source="media/connector-salesforce-marketing-cloud/configure-salesforce-marketing-cloud-linked-service.png" alt-text="Configure a linked service to Salesforce Marketing Cloud.":::